oxheadalpha/teztnets/ghostnet-about.markdown

 That's a dress rehersal one week before mainnet.
 It will provide insight on mainnet migration, and will give us enough time to fix problems (if any).

 Every ghostnet baker must immediately:
-* upgrade to v14 of tezos
+* upgrade to v14 of Octez
 * run jakarta and kathmandu bakers together
 * run the following command to update your node config: